 (7) Sections 16 (except subsection (3)) and 29 apply to the approval of a disclosure statement under this section with any necessary changes and in particular as if a reference in section 16 to a formation meeting were a reference to the special resolution.

+[Section 255 amended by No. 7 of 2016 s.
+91.]

 256. Interest payable on compulsory loan

 (1) The rate of interest payable by a co-operative on a loan under section 255 during a period is —